artem-ogre/monseri/README.md

 ## Overview
 - Monseri is a tiny, header-only, prove-of-concept C++11 serialization library

-- It uses type-erasure, for a serializable object and storage classes
+- It uses type-erasure for a serializable object and storage classes

-- Not intrusive: no inheritance is needed.
+- Serialization is non-intrusive: no inheritance is needed.
 Serialization could be performed via a method or a free function

 - Tested with gcc-6, clang-5, and vc++ (2017)